ribe3iro/polynomial-fitting/README.md

 (Images above by Prof. Afonso Paiva (ICMC-USP) - SME0306)

 # Project
-This is a P5.js visualization of both Lagrange Interpolating Polynomial and Least Squares Method Polynomial
+This is a P5.js visualization of both Lagrange Interpolating Polynomial and Least Squares Method Polynomial:
 ![image](https://user-images.githubusercontent.com/45838334/180592514-6e592277-6221-492c-8a24-2d2d2d11e1e3.png)

-Clicking on the canvas will add new points to the system, and force the polynomials to update itself for a better fit
+Clicking on the canvas will add new points to the system, and force the polynomials to update itself for a better fit.

-You can also change the degree of the Least Squares Method Polynomial by editing the value of "LEAST_SQUARES_DEGREE" inside de code
+You can also change the degree of the Least Squares Method Polynomial by editing the value of "LEAST_SQUARES_DEGREE" inside de code.

 # Installing
 - Download the <a href='https://github.com/ribe3iro/polynomial-interpolation/archive/refs/heads/main.zip'>project here</a>